zpangerl/FitPlanner-SchoolTeamProject/README.md

 Navigate to the "FitPlanner-SchoolTeamProject" directory

-Enter "./gradlew build" and then "./gradlew run"
+Enter "./gradlew build" and then "./gradlew run", depending on your environment and terminal you might have to do "gradlew build" and "gradlew run"

 # Details